-We apply the following operation to a simple graph G: pick two vertices $u \neq v$ such that either

-1. there is an edge of G between u and v, and there is also a path from u to v which does not include this edge; in this case, delete the edge $\{u, v\}$.

-2. there is no path from u to v; in this case, add the edge $\{u, v\}$.
+We apply the following operation to a simple graph G: pick two vertices $u \neq v$ such that either - 1. there is an edge of G between u and v, and there is also a path from u to v which does not include this edge; in this case, delete the edge $\langle u-v \rangle$. - 2. there is no path from u to v; in this case, add the edge $\langle u-v \rangle$.
 Keep repeating these operations until it is no longer possible to find two vertices $u \neq v$ to which an operation applies.
 Assume the vertices of G are the integers 1, 2, ..., n for some $n \ge 2$.
 This procedure can be modelled as a state machine whose states are all possible simple graphs with vertices 1, 2, ..., n.
-G is the start state, and the final states are the graphs on which no operation is possible.

-(a) Let G be the graph with vertices $\{1, 2, 3, 4\}$ and edges

-1in

-How many possible final states are reachable from start state G?

-(b) On the line next to each of the derived state variables below, indicate the strongest property from the list below that the variable is guaranteed to satisfy, no matter what the starting graph G is.
-The properties are:

-constant increasing decreasing nonincreasing nondecreasing none of these For any state, let e be the number of edges in it, and let e be the number of connected components it has.
+G is the start state, and the final states are the graphs on which no operation is possible. (a) Let G be the graph with vertices $\{1, 2, 3, 4\}$ and edges $$\{\{1,2\},\{3,4\}\}$$ How many possible final states are reachable from start state G?
+1in (b) On the line next to each of the derived state variables below, indicate the strongest property from the list below that the variable is guaranteed to satisfy, no matter what the starting graph G is.
+The properties are: constant increasing decreasing nonincreasing nondecreasing none of these For any state, let e be the number of edges in it, and let c be the number of connected components it has.
 Since e may increase or decrease in a transition, it does not have any of the first four properties.
-The derived variables are:

-0) e none of these

-i) c 1.0in

-ii) $c + e$ 1.0in

-iii) $2c + e$ 1.0in

-iv) $c + \frac{e}{e+1}$ 1.0in

-- (c) Explain why, starting from any state, G, the procedure terminates.
-If your explanation depends on answers you gave to part (b), you must justify those answers. - (d) Prove that any final state must be an unordered tree on the set of vertices, that is, a spanning tree.
+The derived variables are: none of these - 0) e i) c - ii) c + e - iii) 2c + e - iv) $c + \frac{e}{e+1}$ (c) Explain why, starting from any state G, the procedure terminates.
+If your explanation depends on answers you gave to part (b), you must justify those answers. (d) Prove that any final state must be an unordered tree on the set of vertices, that is, a spanning tree.
+Problem 12.44.

+If a simple graph has e edges, v vertices, and k connected components, then it has at least e - v + k cycles.
+Prove this by induction on the number of edges e.

+Problems for Section 12.9

+Practice Problems

-Problem 11.37. (a) Prove that the average degree of a tree is less than 2.
+Problem 12.45. (a) Prove that the average degree of a tree is less than 2.

 (b) Suppose every vertex in a graph has degree at least k.
 Explain why the graph has a path of length k.

 Hint: Consider a longest path.